-In [94], the authors have demonstrated their formalism on the example of a one dimensional cavity with a single homogeneous dielectric layer of thickness d and refractive index n terminated by a perfectly reflecting mirror.
-In the following we attempt a calculation of the corresponding scattering matrix using the input-output result Eq.
+In Ref.
+[95], the authors demonstrate their formalism on the example of a one-dimensional cavity with a single homogeneous dielectric layer of thickness d and refractive index n terminated by a perfectly reflecting mirror.
+In the following, we attempt a calculation of the corresponding scattering matrix using the input-output result Eq.
 (F1) from their method.
 The coupling coefficients for Neumann basis states are given by Eq.
-(46) in [94] as where the cavity mode frequencies are with $\lambda \in \{1, 2, ...\}$.
-We can simply plug this into the Eq.
+(46) in Ref.
+[95] as where the cavity mode frequencies are with $\lambda \in \{1, 2, ...\}$ .
+We can simply plug this result into Eq.
 (F2) above to get